 In 1969, Georgia Military College Augusta became the first distance location campus for Georgia Military College.
 The classes were initially held at Fort Gordon exclusively, but in the 1990s the campus moved to a central and convenient Augusta location.
-A variety of classes are still held at the Education Center on base and at our Davis Road location.
+Offices and classes are still maintained at the Education Center on base today.